 The 2016 campaign is over, but the 2017 campaign begins

-There are 2 comments on the KXLY-TV Spokane story from 12 hrs ago, titled The 2016 campaign is over, but the 2017 campaign begins.
-In it, KXLY-TV Spokane reports that:
+There are 3 comments on the KMIZ story from 11 hrs ago, titled The 2016 campaign is over, but the 2017 campaign begins.
+In it, KMIZ reports that:

 It wasn't a 2008 style kickoff in Springfield, Illinois, or 2016 style start on Roosevelt Island, New York, or even a grand entrance on a descending escalator in a Manhattan tower.
 In 2017, the campaign starting gun went off in dueling rallies inside the US Capitol, during an extraordinary morning of drama and theater emblematic of the coming Trump era.